bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/business-calendar.rst

    ivy.cal.get("Zug").getWorkDayIn(2);

-If you want to configure business calendars for test purposes in your
-|ivy-designer| environment, you can change (or create if it doesn't exist yet)
-the ``app-designer.yaml`` file in folder ``<designer_path>/configuration``.
+If you want to configure business calendars for test purposes in your Axon Ivy Designer environment, you can change (or create if it doesn't exist yet) the ``app-designer.yaml`` file in folder ``<designer_path>/configuration``.
 Note that all values in this file are valid for all projects in your workspace and that they don't get cleared after a restart.